HildoBijl/stepwise/shared/eduTools/README.md

 # Step-Wise educational tools

-This folder contains all tools related to education that do not contain direct contents.
-(For that, see the [eduContents](../eduContents/) folder.)
+This folder contains all tools related to education in general.
+So matters that are not necessarily content-related.
+(For content-related matters, see the [eduContents](../eduContents/) folder.)

 There are two important subdirectories: skills and exercises.
 There is an important distinction between the two.